8-Week Complete Beginner’s Workout Plan

 Rest

-Lie flat on a bench holding a dumbbell in each hand at chest level.
-Press them straight up until your arms are fully extended, then lower back with control.
+Lie flat on a bench, dumbbells at chest level with palms forward.
+Press both dumbbells up until arms are extended, then lower under control.

 Muscles Worked